 10 Tips on How to Find the Best Financial Advisor

 Yes, trust is important, but it is a feeling.
 It is entirely possible to trust someone that is not trustworthy.
-Competency should be the number one criteria you look for.
+Competency, meaning someone who knows what they are doing, should be the number one criteria you look for.

 How do you find a great, competent financial advisor at a price that is reasonable?
 The ten factors below should help you out.